Step 3 outlines the essentials of good planning.

 An effective action plan:

-- Identifies the priority focus area or areas to work on, along with required resources
+- Identifies the selected focus area(s) to work on and needed resources

 - Details specific tasks and who will do them

 - Continuously tracks progress